 “Toto, I have a feeling we’re not in Kansas anymore.”

 Seth Robinson is a Melbourne based writer with a love for the spooky, surreal, and magical.
 He completed his undergraduate studies at the Australian National University (ANU), and graduated from the Master of Creative Writing, Publishing and Editing (MCWPE) at the University of Melbourne in 2018.
 He now works as a teacher and content producer.
-The Observatory is his debut novel.
+Welcome to Bellevue is his debut novel.